 These are things you don’t necessarily need… but may want!
 They are campervan specific – availability and cost will vary.
 Examples are: bedding and towels, satnav, bike rack, breakfast hamper, camping furniture, cleaning, early pick-up, late drop-off etc. If there is anything else that you’d like please just ask and we will see what we can do.

 Is insurance included?

 Yes!
 All our campervans come with specialist comprehensive campervan insurance.
 The standard excess/deductible (maximum you pay in the event of damage) is $1000 but may be higher based on the answers to our driver suitability questions.
-If this sounds a little scary, it’s well worth investigating your general travel insurance provider as many offer “excess reduction”.
-So for a few extra dollars spent on that policy you may be covered for the excess amount on our campervan or any other vehicle you hire during your travels!
+If this sounds a little scary, it’s well worth investigating a general travel insurance provider (like the AA or Southern Cross) as many offer “excess reduction”.
+For about $15/day you’ll be covered for the excess amount on your Quirky campervan as well as other unexpected events that may happen during your travels!

 Who does the insurance cover?

 All named drivers over 21 years old who are legally allowed to drive in New Zealand (not disqualified) and have held a full licence for a minimum of 2 years.
 We will also ask a number of Yes/No questions at the point of booking about licence type, previous driving offences, previous insurance claims and any medical conditions that may affect driving.
 If you answer yes to any of these it doesn’t necessarily mean you can’t hire a van, it just means we need to check with our insurer about any additional conditions/restrictions that may apply.

 Breakdown cover is also included – details will shared with you when you collect the van.